pushinprod/screener/README.md

 A multithreaded web table, capable of running 120fps while sorting/filtering/scrolling simultaneously.

-Follow on X for updates & soon video walk-through: https://x.com/GabrielPeterss4
+Posting updates & soon video walk-through: https://x.com/GabrielPeterss4.
+DMs are open, curious to hear about use-cases or advise on how to use it :)

 ### Capabilites